API Reference¶

 - custom functions: select only diagrams for which any of the given custom functions return

-- self loops: select only diagrams which contain the specified number of self-loops
+true - self loops: select only diagrams which contain the specified number of self-loops

 - on-shell: select only diagrams with on-shell external legs